 Sometimes parents choose not to vaccinate, but then later decide to make sure their child is protected.

 It's best for your child to have their vaccinations according to the NHS vaccination schedule, but it's never too late to check if they can still have them.

-Call or visit your GP practice to make sure your child has any vaccinations they have missed, whatever your reason.
+Call or visit your GP surgery to make sure your child has any vaccinations they've missed, whatever the reason.